 Microgreens are one of those underrated hustles that feel small at first, then turn into steady repeat orders.
 You can grow them in trays in a sunny corner, on a balcony, or near a window, and they’re ready fast, often within 7 to 14 days.
 Start with popular options like sunflower, pea shoots, basil and coriander, then sell in small punnets or bundles.
 Your first customers can be neighbours, home cooks, local cafés, or anyone trying to eat healthier without paying deli prices.
 Keep your packaging simple and clean, and use WhatsApp to take pre-orders so you’re not growing without demand.
 If load shedding is a factor, choose hardy varieties and keep your watering schedule consistent.
 This hustle works well because it’s repeatable and easy to fit around a day job.

-If you have a spare room or separate entrance, Airbnb is a a great way to earn extra income from space you’re not using without major overhead.
+If you have a spare room or separate entrance, Airbnb is a a practical side hustle if you already have spare space and can manage guest turnover.
 No matter if you’re in a city centre, coastal town, or near a university, there’s demand for short-term stays.
 Guests appreciate local, authentic experiences, and you can offer that with basic hospitality and a clean space.
 Invest in good bedding, reliable Wi-Fi, and friendly communication.
 Use the Airbnb platform to handle payments and bookings.
-This is a great hustle for homeowners or renters with permission from their landlords.
+This works best as a side hustle when you cap bookings to what you can manage alongside your weekly routine.

 Not everyone needs a tailor, but plenty of people need a quick fix.
 Think hems, buttons, zip replacements, school uniform adjustments, simple resizing, and patching.
 If you can sew by hand or you’ve got access to a basic sewing machine, this is one of the easiest services to start on evenings and weekends.
 Your first customers are usually neighbours, parents at school, people in your complex, or anyone who needs something sorted before work on Monday.
 Keep your pricing simple, per item, and build trust through reliability and neat work.
 A WhatsApp booking list helps a lot here, especially if you set pickup and drop-off times that fit around your day job.